-Option Swing Trading focusses on using one of the oldest and most popular trading methods for trading the markets.
+Option Swing Trading focuses on using one of the oldest and most popular trading methods for trading the markets.
 It was popularized by the legendary W.D.
 Gann in the early 20th century, who made millions on the stock market after defining his own unique set of rules and applying them to futures.

 Option Swing Trading takes advantage of short term moves in share prices and uses the leverage available in options to create an income stream with much less capital than would be needed if you were trading the shares themselves.
 Options also give you the ability to make money whether the move is upwards or downwards.
 You simply use call options for an upward swing and put options for a downward swing.
 If you were trading stocks you would have to short sell the stock for a down swing and take on margin risk.

 Once you enter the trade, the next challenge is to exit before the reversal blows itself out.
 You can often clean up with a tidy profit of greater than 50 percent on your risked capital.
 If you understand the advantages that can be obtained from using Vertical Debit Spreads in combination with this method, you can make excellent consistent profits with minimal risk.

 Trend lines help you decide whether the trend is weakening or not.
 If the trend is upward and you have drawn your lines under the troughs, you should also take note of the peaks.
-If the angle of the peaks is converging toward the angle of the troughs, the trend may be weakening so you need to be more careful.
+If the angle of the peaks is converging toward the angle of the troughs, the trend may be weakening and may be signaling an impending reversal.
 Same goes for a downward trend, only in reverse.

 In short, you need to have some knowledge of stock chart patterns and technical analysis so that you can recognize opportunities and time your entry.
 Good trading psychology and self discipline are also essential.
-It is far better to patiently wait for just the right entry signal, rather than jumping in because you feel you have to be doing something.
+It is far better to patiently wait for just the right entry signal, rather than jumping in because you feel you have to be "doing something".
 Same goes for your exit - accept a target profit and don't be greedy.
 Greedy pigs end up in the bacon factory.